CrowdLinker/navigation-components/docs/nesting-navigators.md

 ## Summary

-- The Stack component can push and pop views off of itself.
+- The Stack component pushes and pops views.
 This means it unmounts screens that are not active, and is a good candidate for navigators that have a clear logical order, like a multipage form.

-- `useStack()` is a hook that can push and pop views from any component in a Stack
+- `useStack()` is a hook that can push and pop views from any component inside of a Stack

 - The Modal component can be used to display a modal over top of some content.
 The modal screen will be whatever the you render as the last child of Modal